Azerbaijan in the Eurovision Song Contest 2011: Heats

-The seven heats took place between 15 November 2010 and 31 December 2011 at the İTV studios in Baku, hosted by Husniyya Maharramova and Leyla Aliyeva.
+The seven heats took place between 15 November 2010 and 31 December 2010 at the İTV studios in Baku, hosted by Husniyya Maharramova and Leyla Aliyeva.
+The 77 artists each performed cover versions of various songs over five days and one artist was selected from each heat to advance to the semi-final based on the results of a public televote and a jury.
 Tarik Yigit only participated in the first day of the first heat and therefore was disqualified from the competition.
-The remaining 76 artists each performed cover versions of various songs over five days and one artist was selected from each heat to advance to the semi-final based on the results of a public televote and a jury.
 Eldar Gasimov and Nigar Jamal were awarded wildcards by the jury from the non-qualifying acts to advance to the semi-final.
 Nicola Barclay was also awarded a jury wildcard, however she withdrew on 11 January 2011 due to illness and changes in the competition format.

 Semi-final

-The semi-final took place between 10 and 14 January 2011 at the İTV studios in Baku, hosted by Husniya Maharramova and Leyla Aliyeva.
+The semi-final took place between 10 and 14 January 2011 at the İTV studios in Baku, hosted by Husniyya Maharramova and Leyla Aliyeva.
 The remaining nine artists each performed cover versions of various songs over five days and the top five artists were selected to advance to the final based on the results of a public televote and a jury.